ExplorerOS/ExplorerOS/README.md

 How to Include
 --------------

 ExplorerOS is composed of three modules: Core, Framework, and Components.
-We are free to include any of them separately for our convenience.
 Here is an example to include the complete version of explorerOS.
 ```
 <link href="ajax/lib.eos.css" rel="stylesheet" type="text/css"/>
 <script src="ajax/lib.jquery.js"></script>